coded-bear/coded-bear/README.md

 - 🤽‍♂️ I need to devote more time to physical activities.
 - 💸 I would like to stop socialist governments.
 - 🎱 If you want to go out with me somewhere, take me to billard.
+- 🍻 I'm also happy to go out for a beer.

 <!--
 **coded-bear/coded-bear** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.